Home » Inspiring Craft Projects » Homemade Father’s Day Card – Monster Card Template

 Making this Father’s Day Monster Card Craft is a fun and easy way to keep your kids happy while showering Dad with love.

-If your kids are looking for homemade gifts and cards to make for Dad this year, they’ll love this idea for a homemade Father’s Day card.
 The results look amazing, and the process is scary cool but super-easy.
 This makes this a great Father’s Day craft for toddlers, preschoolers, and older kids.
+When you are making cards, don’t forget about grandpa, uncles, and any other important guys in your child’s life.

-Now, I will let you all decided.
-Scary or just stinkin’ cute?
+They will love to make some pretty scary monsters.
 Here’s a step-by-step for making this Father’s Day Monster card.
 It’s not hard – I promise!

 Father’s Day Monster Card Supplies